 Better Together: Equal Partnership in Purchasing

 Having equal say in financial decisions also plays a part in a happy marriage.
 One study found that couples with more equal partnership have the highest satisfaction.2 Another study found that perceiving one’s money as a shared resource between spouses can lead to financial satisfaction.
-This viewpoint can lead to better communication1 which can in turn lead to better purchase satisfaction and a happier marriage.
-Research shows that spouses who feel involved in a decision have higher satisfaction with the outcome.3 These facts show that having an equal partnership when it comes to purchase decisions is one important way to be financially happy in marriage.
+This viewpoint can lead to better communication which can in turn lead to better purchase satisfaction and a happier marriage.
+Research shows that spouses who feel involved in a decision have higher satisfaction with the outcome.3,1 These facts show that having an equal partnership when it comes to purchase decisions is one important way to be financially happy in marriage.